Python-Volod/CSC-102-Final-Project/README.md

-# CSC 102 Final Project
+# CSC 102 Final Project - Unstable Radium Container
+This is the software that accompanies the "Defuse the Bomb" kit allowing user to play with it.
+To be continued ...